-BMO Investment Trust ISA
+BMO ISA

-You can use your ISA allowance to make an annual taxefficient investment of up to £20,000 for the 2020/21 tax year with a lump sum from £500 or regular savings from £50 a month per Trust.
+You can use your ISA allowance to make an annual tax- efficient investment of up to £20,000 for the current tax year with a lump sum from £100 or regular savings from £25 a month.
 You can also transfer any existing ISAs to us whilst maintaining the tax benefits.

-BMO Junior ISA (JISA)\
+BMO Junior ISA (JISA)